samuelgr/Xidi/DEVELOPERS.md

 This section provides a high-level description of how Xidi is designed and implemented.
 For those portions of this section that refer to XInput and DirectInput, it is assumed that the reader is familiar with these APIs and their relevant concepts, as described in Microsoft's documentation.

-A zoomed-out view of Xidi's functionality boils down to a very short sequence of three steps:
+A zoomed-out view of Xidi's input functionality boils down to a very short sequence of three steps:
  - *Read* the controller state of a real game controller using XInput
  - *Translate* said controller state from an XInput representation to an internal representation for a Xidi virtual controller device
  - *Expose* the state of Xidi virtual controller devices via DirectInput and WinMM

 Of these three steps, *translate* is the most intricate and interesting.
 The *read* step simply involves invoking the relevant XInput API functions, and the *expose* step requires that Xidi implement DirectInput and WinMM interfaces as described in the relevant documentation.

+Xidi also supports controller vibration, also known as *force feedback* in DirectInput parlance.
+The steps are basically the opposite as above, as Xidi must translate between the DirectInput application's view of the controller and the real physical XInput controller.

 Xidi's notion of virtual controller forms the heart of its implementation.
 A *virtual controller* is simply a layer of abstraction: it acts as an internal receptacle for translated controller data.
 Conversely, a *physical controller* is an actual XInput controller device, as exposed by the XInput API.
 The number of possible physical controllers is determined by the XInput API, but the number of virtual controller objects is not limited by the system or by Xidi.
 Multiple virtual controller objects can all be associated with the same physical controller device.

-Xidi uses mappers to translate from raw XInput controller state to the state of a virtual controller device and subsequently exposes virtual controller state to applications.
-Mappers also determine the capabilities (number of axes, number of buttons, and so on) of the virtual controllers that Xidi exposes to applications.
+Xidi uses mappers to translate between XInput controller data and virtual controller data, and subsequently exposes virtual controller data to applications.
+Mappers also determine the capabilities (number of axes, number of buttons, whether or not force feedback is supported, and so on) of the virtual controllers that Xidi exposes to applications.

-Constants and data structures that are used to represent virtual controller data are defined in `ControllerTypes.h`, and the main top-level implementation of virtual controllers is in the VirtualController module.
+Constants and data structures that are used to represent virtual controller data are defined in `ControllerTypes.h`, with certain pieces specific to force feedback being in `ForceFeedbackTypes.h`.
+The main top-level implementation of virtual controllers is in the VirtualController module.
 A virtual controller can contain up to 6 axes (X, Y, Z, X-rotation, Y-rotation, and Z-rotation), 16 buttons, and 1 POV hat.
 The mapper object in use determines which subset of these controller elements is actually present on the associated virtual controller and, accordingly, which elements of the virtual controller state data structure would ever contain valid data.
 Communication with physical controller devices via the XInput API is all contained in the PhysicalController module.

 The sections that follow describe each step in Xidi's overall functionality in more detail.